 Graduate Research Fellow

-Farhat holds an MS degree in Energy Resources Engineering from Stanford University, and a BS degree in Chemical Engineering from Texas A&M University.
-During his studies, Farhat have held several internship positions, including at Shell Global Solutions, Qatar Shell Research and Technology Centre, and the International Institute for Applied Systems Analysis.
-In 2011, Farhat served as President of the Stanford Energy Club, the largest student organization at Stanford.
-He is also the Founder and Inaugural President of the Student Engineers’ Council at Texas A&M at Qatar.
-Among other university awards and honors, Farhat is the recipient of the 2009 Richard E. Ewing Award for Excellence in Student Research, and he was a member of the Stanford University Delegation to the United Nations Conference of the Parties COP15 in Copenhagen.
+Karim holds an M.S. degree in Energy Resources Engineering from Stanford University, and a B.S. degree in Chemical Engineering from Texas A&M University.
+During his studies, he has held several internship positions at SunEdison (solar developer), Shell Technology Ventures, Shell Future Energy Technologies, and Shell Global Solutions.
+Karim also served as President of the Stanford Energy Club, the largest student organization at Stanford.
+Among other university awards and honors, he is the recipient of the 2009 Richard E. Ewing Award for Excellence in Student Research, and he was a member of the Stanford University delegation to the United Nations Conference of the Parties COP15 in Copenhagen, Denmark.